GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 The list of options are:

 #. **Add instance under mouse to selection** - Select the instance under the mouse.
 It
-   is possible to have more than one instance selected so that instances can be grouped.
+   is possible to have more than one instance selected.
    One possible use-case is to select the instances that are of interest and hide everything else in the scene.